ShadyTidus/ShadyCogs/wiki/README.md

 A comprehensive Discord bot cog for community management with an intelligent LFG (Looking For Group) system, server rules reference, and customizable wiki commands.

+Created for the Parental Advisory (PA) Discord - "Parents That Game" - but fully configurable for any community.

 ## Features

 - ✅ **LFG System** - Auto-detect games and route users to correct channels